deshudiosh/fxhashCreateReserveList/README.md

 # fxhashCreateReserveList
-# Be sure to edit for your needs before use!
+## Be sure to edit for your needs before use!

 Simple two step python script using fxhash GraphQL.
-Extracting owner and minter data for all generative tokens created by particular wallet.
+Extracting owner and minter data for all generative tokens created by particular user (xtz wallet).

-First step extracts data.
+1. First step extracts data.

-Second step constructs a reserve_list.csv which consists of minters of at least 5 editions and owners of at least 3 editions of any gentk created by particular artist.
+2. Second step constructs a reserve_list.csv which consists of minters of at least 5 editions and owners of at least 3 editions of any gentk created by particular artist.